taneron/konfig/generator/konfig-docs/docs/tutorials/automate-sdk-updates.md

 ### Public Endpoint serving your OpenAPI Spec (GitHub Action)

 You can easily setup polling for updates on your OpenAPI Spec being served at a public endpoint.
 Here is an example workflow to add to your SDK repository (that contains your `konfig.yaml`).
+You can add this under `.github/workflows/konfig-poll-every-30-minutes.yaml`

 :::note
 Make sure to use `CLI_VERSION` >= 10.0.206 and replace